 - Tribal-issued photo ID

-If you don’t have an ID because you forgot it at home or it’s lost, you can still fly within the United States.
+If you don’t have any form of ID because, say, you forgot it at home, it’s lost, or you’re a “sovereign citizen,” you can still fly within the United States.
 You’ll need to complete an identity verification process as required by the TSA.
-That means you’ll be subject to additional (lengthier) screening.
+Don’t plan on breezing through airport security though, because you’ll be subject to additional (i.e., much lengthier) screening.
 Children under the age of 18 are not expected to provide identification when traveling domestically.

-While you can still travel in the U.S. with the IDs listed above, that will likely change once the REAL ID requirements take effect in May 2023.
+While you can still travel in the U.S. with any of the alternate IDs listed above, that will likely change once the REAL ID requirements take effect in May 2023.
 In this case, you’ll still be able to use your state-issued ID or driver’s license to board flights.
-However, it MUST have the REAL ID star.
+However, it must have the REAL ID star.
 REAL ID cards have a star at the upper left- or right-hand corner.
-Check with your state’s driver’s license agency to determine if your license is REAL ID- compliant.
-They will also help you with getting one if it’s not compliant.
+According to the Department of Homeland Security, “all 50 states are now in full compliance issuing these cards, with most states becoming compliant in the last four years.”
+If you received your last ID before your state was compliant, you’re now able to receive a REAL ID-compliant version at your next renewal.

 In the absence of a REAL ID, you will be able to use a valid passport, a U.S. military ID, or a federal government PIV card for domestic travel.
 Even if you opt to use your passport, make sure it’s updated by May 3, 2023.
-This can take about six to eight weeks, according to the Department of State.
+This can take about seven to 10 weeks for routine service and four to six weeks if expedited, but there’s no guarantee, according to the Department of State.
 Without a passport, REAL ID-compliant card, or any other accepted forms of identification, you’ll not be allowed through TSA checkpoints, meaning you won’t be able to fly within the U.S.

 Beginning May 3, 2023, all U.S. travelers will need a REAL ID to fly if they don’t have a passport for domestic travel.
 The ID will also be required to access any federal facility.
-For example, you won’t be able to visit your loved ones at military installations without one.
+For example, you won’t be able to visit some national monuments, federal buildings, or loved ones at military installations without one.

 This law will apply to all 50 U.S. states and territories, including Guam, the U.S Virgin Islands, the District of Columbia, and Puerto Rico.
 Without the ID, you can still use your passport to fly locally.
-It will be a potential challenge for the almost 60% of US citizens that don’t have a passport.
+But, that could still be a potential challenge for the almost 60% of US citizens who don’t have a passport.

 You can get your REAL ID through your local Department of Motor Vehicles office, AAA, or regional state offices.
 It’s possible to complete the necessary documentation online before visiting the necessary office.
 Be sure to check the minimum requirements before applying.